The PPP is closed

 - Either have fewer than 500 employees, or meet traditional or alternative SBA size standards — with some exceptions for the service industry and franchises

 - Be a small business, nonprofit, tribal organization, veterans’ organization, housing cooperative, 501(c)(6) organization or sole proprietorship or independent contractor

 - Not currently in bankruptcy proceedings

-Owners with a 20% stake in the company or more must be US citizens or permanent residents, current on all federal loans.
+Owners with a 20% or more stake in the company must be US citizens or permanent residents and current on all federal loans.
 And any business owned by someone with a financial fraud felony in the past five years or federal loan defaults will be disqualified — excluding student loans.

 There’s a chance some lenders might have additional requirements, but they likely won’t be as strict as a typical SBA loan.

 Most small business lenders are offering PPP loans.
 Since rates, terms and loan amounts are the same regardless of the lender you use, consider factors like additional eligibility requirements, documentation required and potential turnaround times.

 While you can find a PPP loan with non-SBA lenders, you’ll likely hit less snags with a lender that has experience working with government-backed business loans.
 The SBA also released a new Lender Match tool on its website that can help you find a lender to apply for a PPP loan through.